 Peat pellets are another way to germinate seeds without the risk of damaging young roots.

-Peat pellets are compressed peat, which is made of partially decomposed vegetable matter and is simply yummy for young plants.
+Peat pellets are compressed peat, which is made of partially decomposed vegetable matter and is simply yummy for young cannabis plants.

 The pellet enlarges when you add water to it, forming a container of nutrient-dense soil alternative around germinating seeds.